gowthamigs/kannada_rec/README.md

 ## Contact

-For any questions or suggestions, please reach out to [Your Name] at [Your Email].
+For any questions or suggestions, please reach out to [gsgowthami.106@gmail.com](mailto:gsgowthami.106@gmail.com).

 Thank you for your interest in the Kannada Handwritten Character Recognition project!